Annual Application Deadline: October 1

 - A completed electronic application form, which includes the uploaded research plan and mentor statement.

-You and your mentor must upload all sections of the electronic application form research plan, and mentor statement by 4:00 p.m.
-U.S. Eastern Time on October 1.
+You and your mentor must complete all sections of the electronic application form and upload the research plan, and the mentor statement by 4:00 p.m.
+U.S. Eastern Time on October 1 annually.